-- i.
-To demonstrate that PCE has a plan to meet its CEC 2017 IEPR load forecast through 2030; - ii.
+- To demonstrate that PCE has a plan to meet its CEC 2017 IEPR load forecast through 2030; - ii.
 To share with the CPUC PCE's conforming planned portfolio for 2030; and - iii.
-To demonstrate that this plan meets the 2030 assigned emissions benchmark of 0.636 MMT as calculated using the CPUC GHG Calculator for IRP v1.4.5.
+To demonstrate that this plan meets the 2030 assigned emissions benchmark of 0.636 MMT as calculated using the GHG Calculator.